Antony-Salta/magic-bakery/README.md

 2. Remotely on Gradescope.
 Every time you upload to Gradescope, you will be able to see the outcome of the tests.

 ##Credits:

-Oak table background: https://pixabay.com/photos/trees-wood-yellow-wood-oak-1915245/ Chocolate image by Freepik at https://www.freepik.com/free-vector/flat-design-pixel-art-food-illustration_38216041.htm#query=chocolate%20pixel%20art&position=2&from_view=keyword&track=ais&uuid=bc60eb34-62f3-4321-b470-b02975120073
+Oak table background: https://pixabay.com/photos/trees-wood-yellow-wood-oak-1915245/

+Chocolate image by Freepik at https://www.freepik.com/free-vector/flat-design-pixel-art-food-illustration_38216041.htm#query=chocolate%20pixel%20art&position=2&from_view=keyword&track=ais&uuid=bc60eb34-62f3-4321-b470-b02975120073

+The ingredient and layer images come from bakery game itself.

+Handwriting font by Cocodesign on Font Space at https://www.fontspace.com/handwriting-font-f100873